duncanbradley/thesis/reproducibility.md

 The issue with binder is that you can’t change images (so can’t edit the script) - you can only run it

 What’s the benefit over something like groundhog?

+Spyrison - what factors make a visualisation paper appealing? it’s not open data practices… Cockburn et al. (2020) mentions open science in visualisation research.

+Hardwicke et al. (2018) explore “Data availability, reusability, and analytic reproducibility” (from title) - Kosara and Haroz suggest that visualisation would benefit from these efforts to improve research quality.

+Kosara and Haroz suggest that the absence of a replication crisis in the visualisation field doesn’t necessarily point to lack of an issue but rather a lack of replications (though they note a handful of conceptual replications).
+Their papers discusses several features of poor-quality/sub-standard empirical work that might invalidate a study’s conclusions.
+Along with other issues (including excessive research degrees of freedom and experimental design issues), they discuss how issues in statistical analysis, such as misapplication of statistical tests, jeopardise validity.
+To remedy this, data and analysis code should be shared publicly.
+This facilitates identification of problems and their subsequent rectification.
+This practices serves as proof of validity: being transparent about analytic process lends credibility.
+Documenting experimental design assists identifcation of issues/confirmation of good design.
+Sharing *everything* allows others to carry out all three types of replication to be achieved - including those which are typically challenging - reanalysis and direct replication.

+Haroz (2018) - journal articles alone do not provide a complete picture of a research project, so data and code must be openly accessible for the research to be considered reliable/trustworthy.
+In the visualisation field, a lack of sharing prevents proper examination of conclusions.
+In VIS 2017 - 15% shared materials openly, 6% shared data openly.
+Certain sites are less reliable than others because they are easily modified, or are short-lived, becoming afflicted by ‘link-rot’.